Best Cockroach Baits: Ratings, Reviews & Top Picks

 The caveat is that it may not penetrate deep into the nest, so you might not eradicate the entire colony.
 It also needs to be reapplied every few days if you want to prevent another infestation.
 While it might not be a perfect long-term solution, it’s an excellent option to eliminate the occasional roach.

-Harris Boric Acid Roach Powder With Lure
+Harris Boric Acid Roach Powder

 For those who have trouble using chemical-based roach bait because of the strong odor, Harris Boric Acid Roach Powder With Lure is a great option.